itskaykayleigh/dsp/05a-python.md

 Characters | Lists | Tuples
 ---------- | ----- | ------
-Similarity | a sequence of values
+Similarity | a sequence of values | a sequence of values / comma-sperated lists of values Similarity | values can be any type | values can be any type Similarity | indexed by integers | indexed by integers Use of operators | bracket operater indexes an element | bracket operater indexes an element Difference | mutable | immutable (cannot modify) Format | l = ['a', 'b', 'c'] | t = 'a', 'b', 'c' or t = ('a', 'b', 'c') Format - single element | l1 = ['a'] | t1 = 'a', Replacement | l[0] = 'A' | t = ('A',) + t[1:]
-           | values can be any type
+Work as keys in dictionaries | no, only as values - will create different keys with same value if modified | yes, very commonly - each tuple can be a key-value pair

 ---